How Many Coffins Can Go in a Grave?

 - Economical use of cemetery space.

-- Families can be buried together, maintaining a sense of closeness even in death.
+- Families can be buried together, maintaining a sense of closeness in the event of a death.

 Family Plots: